jroebu14/puppeteer-a11y/README.md

-### ⚠️ This is just a hacked together proof of concept and doesn't have a lot of the existing bbc-a11y tool functionality such as skipping tests and probably many other things
+### ⚠️ This is just a hacked together proof of concept with bugs and doesn't have a lot of the existing bbc-a11y tool functionality such as skipping tests and probably many other things

 ### Get started